albar965/littlenavmap-manual/src/en/CONNECT.rst

 .. important::

-    Note that there are two builds of Little Navmap and Little Navconnect for Windows available now:
+    Note that there are two builds of Little Navmap and Little Navconnect for Windows available:

     -  **Windows 64-bit:** For MSFS and all X-Plane versions.
 Download file is ``LittleNavmap-win64-2.8.2.zip`` for example.
     -  **Windows 32-bit:** For FSX and Prepar3D.
 Download file is ``LittleNavmap-win32-2.8.2.zip`` for example.